picniclin/NYC_yl5240/README.md

 - Determine the income level split, discuss:  Do we need to re-split the income-level group based on the percent of AMI?
 If we will do that, how to do?

 Galster(2008): "numerical boundaries defined by HUD guidelines did not match the grouped NCDB income distribution data.
 Based on U.S. Census procedures, we *interpolated the data in the NCDB groups to obtain a reasonably accurate estimate of family counts within our six income groups*.
-For the income range of $2,500 or less, we used linear interpolation and, for larger income ranges, we used Pareto interpolation"
+For the income range of $2,500 or less, we used linear interpolation and, for larger income ranges, we used Pareto interpolation".
 ![income level group](https://github.com/picniclin/NYC_yl5240/blob/master/income_level_group_based_on_AMI.png)

 ## Metholodogy
-Calculate the income entropy index to mearsure the income integration level The primary reference(has been uploaded on this [repo](https://github.com/picniclin/NYC_yl5240)):
+Calculate the income entropy index to mearsure the income integration level.

+The primary reference(has been uploaded on this [repo](https://github.com/picniclin/NYC_yl5240)):
 - Income diversity within neighborhoods and very low-income families, Galster, G. C., Booza, J.,&Cutsinger, J. (2008).
 Cityscape, 10, 257–300.
 - Mixed-income Housing and Neighborhood Integration: Evidence from Inclusionary Zoning Programs